-(Who) interacts with whom/what) ?

-6. What emotions did you feel during this experience?
+- (Who) \\\\\\ interacts with whom (or what) \\\\\? - 6.
+What emotions did you feel during this experience?
 If you were anxious, did you have knots in your stomach?
-If you were afraid or embarrassed, did you feel shaky, cold, clammy, light-headed, or dizzy?
-Did your heart pound from guilt, fear, or excitement?
+If you felt guilty or embarrassed, were you shaky, cold, clammy, light-headed, or dizzy?
+Did your heart pound from fear or excitement?
 Did you feel butterflies in your stomach from nervousness (singing a solo) or eager anticipation (starting a new job)?